Home

-We are the CANNECI TINNÉ TRIBE of the Lipan Apache (N’de) Nation and we have been in Louisiana since the 1700s!
+We are the CANNECI TINNÉ APACHE TRIBE of the Lipan Apache (Ndáe) Nation, and we have been in Louisiana since the 1700s!

-The CANNECI TINNÉ (pron. shaw-nehsh-eh tihn-neh) people, grew from two tribes that joined together; Tcic n’ti óané (Trees Tall Standing People) & Gocłic Łit’xuné (People of the Red Mud).
+The CANNECI TINNÉ (pron. shaw-nehsh-eh tihn-neh) people grew from two bands that joined together; Tcic n’ti óané (Trees Tall Standing People) & Gocłic Łit’xuné (People of the Red Mud).
+While these two bands may not have received written recognition in colonial records, our oral history has preserved them; Meredith Magoosh Begay, a Lipan/Mescalero Elder & Medicine Woman on the Mescalero Apache Reservation, was our last elder to have specific knowledge of these people and has since crossed over.
 We are descendants of the Forest People of the Lipan Apache, who were inhabitants of the Red (Vermillion) River area in Louisiana a century before the Louisiana Purchase took place.
 The CANNECI TINNÉ have welcomed other Indigenous peoples into our family, such as Chiricahua, Padouca, & Vaquero Apache.
 In the Bayou Country we have included Ishak, Chahta, Chitimacha and other Indigenous Peoples that sought refuge with our hidden community, along with Cajun and Creole peoples.

 In all we do, we are dedicated to creating a meaningful impact.
 Our power resides not only in the principles we uphold, but above all in the tangible results of our endeavors.